weidai00/RIP-AV/README.md

 ## RIP-AV: Joint Representative Instance Pre-training and Context Aware Network for Retinal Artery/Vein Segmentation

-## ⏰:Update: the visulation tools about RIP-AV is online in 🤠:huggingface [https://huggingface.co/spaces/weidai00/RIP-AV-su-lab](https://huggingface.co/spaces/weidai00/RIP-AV-su-lab)
+## ⏰:Update 2025-04-10: the visulation tools about RIP-AV is online in 🤠:huggingface [https://huggingface.co/spaces/weidai00/RIP-AV-su-lab](https://huggingface.co/spaces/weidai00/RIP-AV-su-lab)
 > ### :o: Contribution:
 >
 > :arrow_forward:<em>The first attempt to joint the <b>Representative Instance Pre-training</b> (RIP) with the contextual analysis of local patch for <b>retinal A/V segmentation</b>.</em>